-RENT Vs BUY TORONTO 2022
+RENT VS BUY TORONTO 2022

 Comparably, Toronto also has the highest rental prices in Canada.
-We often get asked, “Is it better to rent or buy?”
+We often get asked, “Is it better to rent or buy in Ontario?”
 So, when it comes to renting versus buying in Toronto, 2022 may be the year to really look at your finances and weigh the pros and cons of renting vs. buying a home.
 If there’s one thing we know for sure, the best day to buy is always yesterday; as prices climb, the money you do have today will be worth less tomorrow.

 RENTING vs. BUYING TORONTO 2022